 Never have we seen so many crimes against denim as we did at Colombiamoda.
 Stand after stand after stand showed faded, washed, ripped, torn, shredded, be-dazzled denim turned–against its will and better judgement–into hot pants or high-waisted jeans or (oh, God) jump suits in skin-tight varieties or “Can’t Touch This” baggy varieties which made Eric exclaim “oompa loompa!”.

-Mercedes-Benz Fashion Week may have Colombiamoda trumped when it comes to supermodels, big name designers and general glitz and glam, but Colombiamoda does deliver one thing that you’re not going to get at fashion week in New York City: a friendly, fun, party atmosphere with food and drink vendors and live music and a general Latin fiesta vibe which celebrates the world of fashion without the fashion fascism of US and European fashion events.
+New York Fashion Week may have Colombiamoda trumped when it comes to supermodels, big name designers, and general glitz and glam, but Colombiamoda does deliver one thing that you’re not going to get at fashion week in New York City: a friendly, fun, party atmosphere with food and drink vendors and live music and a general Latin fiesta vibe which celebrates the world of fashion without the fashion fascism of US and European fashion events.

 Distressed denim and big butts for everyone!

-And now, a few more from the runway shows of Colombiamoda 2014..
+And now, a few more shots from the Colombiamoda runway.